 - Photos app to see your most recent photos, your favourites, search or show photos from one year ago

-- Phone app to create a new contact, search for a contact or view your most recent call
+- Phone app to create a new contact, search for a contact, view your most recent call, view your most recent voicemail

 - Maps app to send your location, mark your location or search nearby